 - Teachers writing to be neat and legible.
-Any green colour pen can be used so long as it is in contrast to the pupil's writing implement - All marking will be informative and constructive and feedback will be on what children were asked to pay attention to.
+Any colour pen can be used so long as it is in contrast to the pupil's writing implement.
+At key stages 'tickled pink' and 'green for growth' statements are used. - All marking will be informative and constructive, and feedback will be on what children were asked to pay attention to.
+Feedback is ongoing and especially during 100% teaching and learning sessions.

 - Maths and other closed tasks should be marked with a tick and a ? put next to incorrect answers.
 Children should be encouraged to leave incorrect answers and not rub them out.
-Any calculations, sentences etc that need to be corrected should be indicated in the comment. - Modelling. e.g spelling/punctuation corrections should be limited to the words the child should know and a maximum of 6 spelling mistakes will be underlined and written correctly in the margin.
+Any calculations, sentences etc that need to be corrected should be indicated in the comment. - Modelling. e.g. spelling/punctuation corrections should be limited to the words the child should know and a maximum of 6 spelling mistakes will be underlined and written correctly in the margin.